 Currently, she is excited about her newest, large-scale project: gaining brand recognition for Participate Learning in the local area.
 The marketing team has created advertisements that will soon be seen and heard throughout the Triangle area through radio and print.
 Heather enjoys developing relationships with different local media outlets and sharing news and stories with them.

 One highlight of Heather’s time with Participate Learning has been the various orientation events that she was able to be a part of this summer.
-It was her first orientation season, and she loved being able to see everyone’s hard work come together in a way that was meaningful for the Participate teachers.
-It was a truly rewarding experience for the entire organization since everyone had played a part in its success, and, ultimately, this event set our teachers and their students up for a successful year.
+It was her first orientation season, and she loved being able to see everyone’s hard work come together in a way that was meaningful for the ambassador teachers.
+It was a truly rewarding experience for the entire organization since everyone had played a part in its success, and, ultimately, this event set our ambassador teachers and their students up for a successful year.

 For her entire career, Heather has been committed to ensuring that all students have equal access to opportunities and a fair shot at being successful.
 She has taught in several impoverished schools and also served high-achieving students from low-income families by developing programs to ensure college access and affordability.